ads1029/monorepo-starter/readme.md

 Even more, it does smart rebuilding, which means whenever there is a change in the code base, only the affected apps would be rebuilt.
 This feature would become more critical in the future once the monorepo scales.

+Theoretically, Nx should take over all the possible commands from creating a new project, adding dependencies, to building all projects with `$ Nx .

 ## Repo structure

 This monorepo contains 2 template web projects, <s> 1 mobile app project... </s> (currently not working), and a common used component library.